karanjoshi5230493/outpass-/README.md

 I developed this project when few resources were available online; studies were done traditionally.
 Drawbacks:
 1.No Framework is used, like springboot and React or Angular.
-2. An array is used for the number of students.
+2. An array is used for the size of students.